notqmail/notqmail.org/Home.md

 - Providing a safe update path for qmail and netqmail users
 - Providing safe, easy, regular updates for notqmail users
 - Being easily packaged by OS integrators
+- Meeting all common needs with OS-provided packages
 - Earning community trust as the authoritative open-source successor to qmail and netqmail

 # Non-goals